wp-plugins/sm-gallery/readme.txt

 5. Insert a [gallery] into a page or post, or use the "Featured Image Gallery" tools to activate the gallery on the featured image.

 == Changelog ==
+- Changed featured image exclusion to be optional.
+Defaults to false.
 - Cleaned up debug code that was not needed and commented plugin code to extend the use of the plugin for other developers.
 - Corrected missing jQuery UI issue and styling issues